 Breast implants come in different forms.
 Saline and silicone gel are the two main types of breast implants available to women today.

-- Saline breast implants are FDA-approved for women age 18 and over.
+- Saline implants are FDA-approved for women age 18 and over.

-- Silicone breast implants are FDA-approved for women age 22 and over.
+- Silicone implants are FDA-approved for women age 22 and over.

 Breast implants can also be smooth or textured: